-Our focus is on gentlemen who have been dealt a tough hand in life.
-In particular, we raise funds for cutting-edge research into prostate cancer, and mental health and suicide prevention programs, as part of our mission to support men’s health globally.
-These funds are invested by our partner, Movember, which is the world’s largest men’s health organisation.
+Our focus is to help men lead happier and healthier lives.
+In particular, we raise funds for cutting-edge research into prostate cancer and mental health programs, as part of our mission to support men’s health globally.
+These funds are invested by our partner, Movember, which is the world’s largest men’s health organization.

 Driving For A Purpose

 The causes of suicide are complex.
 There’s no single reason why men take their own lives, but we do know that by improving overall mental health we can reduce the risk of suicide.
 We need to address untreated mental health conditions among men.